Preston-Harrison/flashloan_factory/README.md

 # Flashloan Factory
-A protocol for deploying Flashloan contracts for any given token.
+A protocol for deploying Flashloan contracts for any ERC20 token.